256dpi/fire/DESIGN.md

 # Design

-This document describes some of of the design patterns used throughout the fire framework.
+This document describes design patterns used throughout the fire framework.

 ## Classifiable Models